-Once Exodus finishes downloading the latest version, click ` Restart and Install Update.` Exodus will restart and prompt you for your password.
+Once Exodus finishes downloading the latest version, click Restart Now.
+Exodus will restart and prompt you for your password.

 Please note that the auto-update feature is not available for Linux at this time.
 Linux users will need to upgrade Exodus manually as described below.